SolidBlock-cn/reasonable-sorting/README-en.md

 **Fence gate follows fence**

 ON by default.
 Makes all fence gate blocks follow their corresponding fence blocks.
 Requires **Fence gates in decorations** otherwise their still appear in "Redstone" item group and does not take effect.

+**Block items only**

+OFF by default.
+When OFF, both blocks and blocks in item forms (aka block items, which are in essence items) are influenced by the sorting rules of this mod.
+When ON, only block items are affected, while block are not.
+In other words, when ON, the Creative Inventory is affected by mod, but blocks in Debug Mode are sorted as vanilla behaviour.

 ### Item group transfer